Office of Equal Opportunity and Title IX

-The Office of Equal Opportunity and Affirmative Action supports UM’s commitment to diverse and inclusive working and learning environments free from all forms of discrimination, harassment and sexual misconduct.
+The Office of Equal Opportunity and Title IX supports UM’s commitment to diverse and inclusive working and learning environments free from all forms of discrimination, harassment and sexual misconduct.
 We work to eliminate barriers inhibiting individuals from achieving their full potential in education, employment, and other programs at the University.

 Responds to incidents of reported discrimination, harassment, sexual misconduct or retaliation to identify resources and any series of steps that are responsive to the complaint and are calculated to stop and address the behavior.
 Steps can include a formal investigation or an informal process.

 Policy investigations by trained, EO/TIX staff determine if it is more likely than not that student, faculty, or staff conduct has, or may, violate the University's Discrimination, Harassment, Sexual Misconduct, Stalking and Retaliation Policy.
 Such a formal investigation process results in a written report that could lead to student conduct or personnel actions.

 Provides resources and accommodations to stop and address the effects of prohibited discrimination.

 - Americans with Disabilities Act and Section 504 of the 1973 Rehabilitation Act

 - Title IX of the Education Act of 1972, Title VII

 The EO/Title IX delivers training on federal civil rights laws such as ADA or Title IX, University non-discrimination policies, equitable hiring processes and other topics.
 We also collaborate with other groups to develop UM's prevention education plan.